-- critically evaluate strategies to reduce and manage stress and burnout - discuss the evidence for fatigue in healthcare workers and its effect on performance - evaluate the evidence supporting non-technical skills on error prevention and team performance - discuss common biases in human decision-making which can lead to error - describe theories of decision making and situation awareness - critically evaluate the evidence around team training and team performance assessment - identify facilitators and barriers to inter-professional practice and demonstrate the ability to work efficiently and respectfully in a multi-professional environment - communicate vision and strategy to create a culture of safety and accountability - describe and explain leadership principles, theories, and frameworks - demonstrate skills of effective leadership of inter-professional teams.
+- discuss the evidence for fatigue in healthcare workers and its effect on performance - evaluate the evidence supporting non-technical skills on error prevention and team performance - discuss common biases in human decision-making which can lead to error - describe theories of decision making and situation awareness - critically evaluate the evidence around team training and team performance assessment - identify facilitators and barriers to inter-professional practice and demonstrate the ability to work efficiently and respectfully in a multi-professional environment - communicate vision and strategy to create a culture of safety and accountability - describe and explain leadership principles, theories, and frameworks - demonstrate skills of effective leadership of inter-professional teams.

-There will be 3 days of online interactive teaching and interactive workshops for this module along with 10 weeks of online learning and discussion boards
+There will be 3 days of online interactive teaching and interactive workshops for this module along with 10 weeks of online learning and discussion boards healthcare problem.